Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Qualitative Analysis - Cues

 When inferring social relationships, models often consider relational dimensions (\textit{intimacy, hierarchy, formality}) in their rationale.
 For instance, in a dialogue where A playfully jokes with B while B shares personal concerns, the model infers strong intimacy and suggests a close tie such as friendship or siblinghood.

-However, it is important to note that while using social dimensions as cue, particularly hierarchy, LLMs often reveal social stereotypes, defining \textit{``typical''} relational dimensions to certain relationships.
-For example, models assume that a parent-child inherently shares a \textit{hierarchical} relationship while a married couple would generally have a \textit{non-hierarchical(equal)} relationship.
-This lead to failures when the social interaction deviate from these norms, real-life atypical relationships.
+However, it is important to note that while using social dimensions as cue, particularly hierarchy, LLMs often reveal social stereotypes, attributing \textit{``typical''} relational dimensions to certain relationships.
+For example, models assume that a parent-child inherently shares a \textit{hierarchical} relationship while a married couple would generally have a \textit{non-hierarchical (equal)} relationship.
+This leads to reasoning failures when the actual interaction deviates from these norms.